Jindiande/Jindiande.github.io/_pages/about.md

 ======
 **Mar 2022**: I will join ***Futurewei(Huawei U.S)*** as a research intern this summer.

 **Oct 2021**: Passed my qualify exam.
-Thanks for my advisor's time and efforts on my exam!
+Thanks for my advisor's help on my exam!

 **Sep 2021**: Our [paper](https://arxiv.org/abs/2106.07736) got accepted by NeurIPS 2021 poster.